Leibniz University Hannover Publication Guidelines

 • Academic identification management

-All academic authors at Leibniz University Hannover are strongly recommended to register with ORCID and create an individual profile.
-The individual Open Researcher and Contributor ID (ORCID-iD) facilitates the system-independent and unique identification of the person and the link to their publications, research data and other results of the research process.
-Many other author profiles enable synchronisation with the ORCID profile.
+It is strongly recommended that all academic authors at Leibniz University Hannover register with ORCID and create an individual profile.
+The individual Open Researcher and Contributor ID (ORCID-iD) facilitates the system-independent and unique identification of the person and the link to their publications, research data and other research-process results.
+Many other author profiles allow synchronisation with the ORCID profile.

 Maintenance of other author profiles

-Third-party funding bodies such as the DFG and the EU Commission usually insist on their funding being mentioned (Funding Acknowledgement) in publications.
+Third-party funding bodies such as the DFG and the European Commission usually require that their funding be mentioned (Funding Acknowledgement) in publications.
 It is essential to comply with this requirement.
-DFG funding to support open access publications is coupled to a comprehensible link between the publication and the project.
-The Funding Acknowledgement makes this link comprehensible.
-The linkage between publication and project can also be displayed via the FIS.
+DFG funding to support open-access publications is conditional upon a comprehensible link between the publication and the project.
+The Funding Acknowledgement makes this link evident.
+The link between publication and project can also be indicated through the FIS.

-See FIS guide for linking publications and projects.
+See the FIS guidelines on linking publications and projects.

 Download and further Information

-The publication guideline is complemented by the Guidelines to Secure Good Scientific Practice, the Open Access Policy and the Guidelines for handling research data in their respective applicable versions.
-Here you will find, among other things, information on the topics of authorship and the choice of the place of publication.
+The Publication Guidelines are complemented by the currently valid versions of the Guidelines for Safeguarding Good Scientific Practice, the Open Access Policy and the Guidelines for Handling Research Data.
+Here you will find, among other things, information on the topics of authorship and the choice of publication outlet.

 Contact